 Don’t be afraid

-It’s easy to fall into the trap of thinking that anything death-related is morbid, but Swedish death cleaning should really be a joyous and freeing act, not a solemn one.
-It’s brave to face the prospect of your own death head-on, but if you go at it with a practical mindset and an open attitude, you’ll soon find that you enjoy the process.
+It’s easy to fall into the trap of thinking that anything death-related is morbid.
+But Swedish death cleaning should really be a joyous and freeing act, not a solemn one.
+It’s brave to face the prospect of your own death head-on.
+However, you can go at it with a practical mindset and an open attitude.
+You might even find that you enjoy the process.
 Talk about what you’re doing with family and friends for an added sense of accountability, and to make it a cathartic experience.

 Focus on the things you love

 Rather than making this all about throwing out all the rubbish, focus on the things you love when deciding what stays and what goes.
-This will not only make choosing the items you wish to keep an easier task, but it will also keep your attention on the positive side of Swedish death cleaning, leaving you feeling like you’ve taken a weight off when you drop your bags off at charity shops.
+This will make choosing the items you wish to keep an easier task.
+And it will also keep your attention on the positive side of Swedish death cleaning.
+You’ll feel like you’ve taken a weight off when you drop your bags off at charity shops.

 Be committed.
 Be ruthless

-The trick to an effective clear-out is to only keep the things that that you really love, and in the case of Swedish death cleaning, only things that will continue to be loved by others once you’re gone.
+The trick to an effective clear-out is to only keep the things that that you really love.
+It’s like extreme Kondoing.
+But also, in the case of Swedish death cleaning, only things that will continue to be loved by others once you’re gone.
+Big challenge!